-The following eight principles serve as the foundational building blocks for developing strategies to achieve institutional change—but they are not the strategies themselves.
-They are derived from academic literature and inform the framework for achieving institutional change in a federal organization.
+The Federal Energy Management Program (FEMP) outlines eight principles to serve as the foundational building blocks for developing strategies to achieve institutional change—but they are not the strategies themselves.
+The principles are derived from academic literature and inform the framework for achieving institutional change in a federal organization.

-Leadership: Institutions and people change because workplace rules change and visible leadership communicates management commitment, so be visible and demonstrate commitment.
+Institutions and people change because workplace rules change and visible leadership communicates management commitment, so be visible and demonstrate commitment.

-Information and Feedback: Institutions and people change because they receive actionable information and feedback, so provide tools and resources tailored to specific workplace situations.
+Institutions and people change because they receive actionable information and feedback, so provide tools and resources tailored to specific workplace situations.

 Institutions and people who feel they can reach desirable social goals often do, so involve people in program design and processes.

-Continuous Change: Institutional change takes time, so plan for a multiyear process that creates, grows, and clones workplaces, processes, and products that build sustainability.
+Institutional change takes time, so plan for a multiyear process that creates, grows, and clones workplaces, processes, and products that build sustainability.